Tewol/hw2-portfolio-hewan-redie/README.md

 # hw2-portfolio-hewan-redie

-* This is a my first portfolio webpage
+* This is a my portfolio webpage

 ## Functionality/Design